DinaTaklit/Star-Match-Game/README.md

 ## Get Started

 - Create the app using `npx reactful app_name`
 - TO run the app use `npm start` and open it in the `localhost:4242/` by defualt.
+It will run two command webpack and the server on the backend.

 The usage of  `npx reactful` is exactly like `npx create-react-app` repo but the differences is:
 - This will be bare-bone, no extra features, just the absolure minimum things that you need